rvanwhy/rvanwhy.github.io/02-about.md

     <img src="randy.png" style="float:right;width:280px;height:350px;text-align:center;">
     <h1>About me</h1>
     <hr>
-    <p>I currently live in Chicago and I am pursuing a graduate degree in Mathematics at Northwestern University.
-I live with my lovely wife <a href="https://kzingler.github.io/">Kailee Zingler</a>.</p>
+    <p>I currently live in Chicago and I am pursuing a graduate degree in Mathematics at Northwestern University.</p>

 <p> In the fall of 2020, I will be the TA for two courses on Linear Algebra.